RickR2H/plg_customfields/README.md

 # plg_imguploader

-The plugin was created for the Joomla days 2016 in the Netherlands This plugin custom fields in the article manager
+The plugin was created for the Joomla days 2016 in the Netherlands.

+This plugin will add a tab with custom fields in the article manager.

-The attrubutes can be loaded in a template override for com_content -> article
+The custom fields attrubutes can be used in a template override for com_content -> article

 Add this to the top of the article override default.php (or othername.php for example)
 ```php